Wisieneu/Wisieneu/readme.md

 - 😊 I’m looking for help with open source projects
 - 💼 Job interests: Software Engineer and Backend Web Developer
 - 📫 You can contact me by my business email: *b.wisn7@gmail.com*
-- 🎮 Working as a tutor and in gamedev
+- 🎮 Working in gamedev full-time and as a tutor part-time

 ### Technologies I've been working with in the past/been exposed to: